diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/aiida.md

 ### Include data for a code

 Codes and workflows need data to work properly.
 For example, VASP needs interatomic potentials.
 In practice, you can install data (in the same way that you installed the computer and the code).
-Aiida allows you to install data by unpacking a `.tar` or `.tar.gz` file.
+AiiDA allows you to install data by unpacking a `.tar` or `.tar.gz` file.
 This means that you need to mount the `/tmp` folder on the container when setting up your environment.
 In practice, all you need to do is add the line `-B /tmp:/tmp \` when starting an instance.
 You can then use the following command:

 ```bash
 verdi data vasp-potcar uploadfamily --path=/tmp/{archive} --name=PBE.54 --description="PBE potentials version 54"